 Q: What Is Positional Vertigo?

-A: There may not be an “anti-vertigo” medication, but there are a few things a doctor can prescribe to help with symptoms or to try and reduce the frequency of episodes.
+A: There are a few things a doctor can prescribe to help with symptoms or to try and reduce the frequency of episodes.
 For example, if vertigo is severe enough to cause nausea and vomiting, the doctor may give you an anti-nausea pill.
-If vertigo is related to an excess of fluid in the ears, you may be prescribed a diuretic to reduce the amount of fluid being stored by the body.
-There are also injections for certain causes of vertigo such as Meniere’s disease.
+If it is due to an excess of fluid in the ears, you may have to use a diuretic to reduce the amount of fluid in the body.
+There are also injections for certain causes such as Meniere’s disease.
 These may provide temporary relief from symptoms.

 A: Surgery would be rare for vertigo and should definitely be a last resort.
-Some vertigo surgeries are intentionally destructive and can lead to permanent hearing damage.
-This should be seen as an acceptable loss versus the debilitating degree that vertigo has reached before such surgeries are considered.
+Some surgeries are intentionally destructive and can lead to permanent hearing damage.

-Q: Is There a Natural Way to Get Vertigo Relief?
+Q: Is There a Natural Way to Get Relief?

 A: The good news is that the answer to this question is often yes.
 Few people realize just how frequently recurring vertigo is the result of a misalignment of the atlas (C1) vertebra.
 In such a case, correcting the misalignment via upper cervical chiropractic care can significantly reduce symptoms or even completely resolve vertigo issues.